alastair87-cyf/fundamentals-course/teacher-resources/preparation.md

   * Bring a spare if there's space for 2 rooms
   * A good, cheap solution is a Chromecast
 * Power extensions/strips
-  * Student laptops tend to have poor battery life
+  * trainee laptops tend to have poor battery life
 * Spare headphones
   * Useful video courses for week 2 onwards
 * Blank stickers for name tags